 The venerable Ānanda asks the venerable Sāriputta about the qualities that make a person a stream-enterer, no longer subject to downfall, fixed in destiny, and headed for full awakening.

-Paṭhamasāriputta sutta - With Sāriputta (First)
+SN 55.4 Paṭhama sāriputta sutta - With Sāriputta (First)

-At one time, the venerable Sāriputta and the venerable Ānanda were dwelling in Sāvatthi, in Jeta's Grove, Anāthapiṇḍika's park.
-Then, in the evening, the venerable Ānanda, having emerged from seclusion, approached the venerable Sāriputta and, after paying respects, sat down to one side.
-Seated there, the venerable Ānanda said to the venerable Sāriputta:
+At one time, the venerable Sāriputta and the venerable Ānanda were dwelling at Sāvatthi, in Jeta’s grove, Anāthapiṇḍika’s park.
+Then, having emerged from |seclusion::solitude, privacy [paṭisallāna]| in the late afternoon, the venerable Ānanda approached the venerable Sāriputta and, after paying respects, sat down to one side.
+Seated to one side, the venerable Ānanda said to the venerable Sāriputta:

 “Friend Sāriputta, on account of how many qualities has the Blessed One declared that a person is a stream-enterer, no longer subject to downfall, fixed in destiny, and headed for full awakening?”